johari/minicell/README.md

 ![Minicell screenshot (2018)](https://github.com/johari/minicell/blob/master/static/screenshot.png)

-Minicell provides first-class support for networks and graphs inside the spreadsheet environment.
+Minicell provides first-class support for
+* networks and graphs, along with some formulas
+* values that flow in time
+* simple shapes and diagrams along with some geometrical transformations in a spreadsheet environment.

 It makes it easy for non-programmers to perform sophisticated graph modeling tasks, including solving optimization problems such as shortest path problem or maximum flow.